Paying for mental health treatment at Nightingale Hospital

 Consultant psychiatrists will invoice patients directly for all outpatient appointments.
-The cost of an initial appointment with a Consultant Psychiatrist is approximately £350, depending on which Consultant is seen and usually lasts an hour.
+The cost of an initial appointment with a consultant psychiatrist is approximately £380, depending on which Consultant is seen, and usually lasts an hour.
 All outpatient therapy appointments should be paid for on the day of treatment.

 Day therapy patients pay per week in advance.
 Dependent on the proposed programme, this may be anything from one group per week to 5 full days per week.

-Inpatients are asked to pay a deposit, the value of which will comprise seven days treatment and the initial assessment fee.
+Inpatients are asked to pay a deposit, the value of which will comprise seven days of treatment, and the initial assessment (by the ward doctor) fee*.
 Inpatients are then required to pay for each week of treatment in advance.
-For self-funding patients, we recommend that it is in the best interests of patients to provide GP referral letter as it can be useful in providing relevant medical history.
+For self-funding patients, we recommend that it is in the best interests of patients to provide a GP referral letter as it can be useful (but not essential) in providing relevant medical history.

 Private medical insurance

 Nightingale Hospital is an approved provider for all the UK’s leading private medical insurers.
 What an insurer will fund and the process for acquiring authorisation for treatment can vary between insurers, so it is advisable that you check with your insurance company about what your particular policy covers.

 If you intend to fund your treatment with private medical insurance, your insurer will normally ask that you get a GP referral letter.
 Once this is received, we can arrange the initial appointment with you.
 This can be emailed or faxed to the Patient Services Team: 0207 724 5976.